avartak/DIMPLE/README.md

 DIMPLE is an imperative programming language.
 It's my hobby project to learn about writing compilers and creating a real-world programming language.
 DIMPLE supports a procedural paradigm, with many C-like features like structs, unions, pointers, etc. It is possible to write, compile and execute programs (only some simple ones have been tested so far).
 DIMPLE makes use of the [LLVM infrastructure](https://llvm.org/) to first generate an intermediate representation of the source code and then to produce machine-dependent object code.

 You can read more about DIMPLE on the [wiki page](https://github.com/avartak/DIMPLE/wiki).
 The instructions to build the DIMPLE source code can be found [here](https://github.com/avartak/DIMPLE/wiki/Building-DIMPLE).
 The DIMPLE syntax is explained on [this page](https://github.com/avartak/DIMPLE/wiki/Syntax).
-To get a flavor of how DIMPLE source code looks like, take a look at the [Hello World program](https://github.com/avartak/DIMPLE/blob/master/test/helloworld/helloworld.avl).
+To get a flavor of how DIMPLE source code looks like, take a look at the [Hello World program](https://github.com/avartak/DIMPLE/blob/master/test/helloworld/helloworld.dmp) and the [Factorial program](https://github.com/avartak/DIMPLE/blob/main/test/factorial/factorial.dmp).

 # Some Features